xamarin/Xamarin.Auth/docs/readme.md

-Those steps and (substeps) which will be used in detailed documentation.
+Those steps and (sub-steps) which will be used in detailed documentation.
 See [./Details.md](./Details.md).